tomas-light/redux-controller-middleware/packages/redux-controller-middleware/README.md

 ### <a name="chaining-action"></a> Chaining actions

-You can chain action one by one:
+You can chain actions one by one:
 ```tsx
 import { useDispatch } from 'react-redux';
 import { chainActions } from 'redux-controller-middleware';